Bail Lawyer in Delhi NCR for Regular & Post-Arrest Bail

 Detention is not intended to be punitive at the pre-trial stage.
 Where continued custody is not justified on legally sustainable grounds, courts are empowered to grant bail subject to appropriate conditions.

-Regular bail is sought after arrest when the accused is produced before the Magistrate or Sessions Court.
-Applications are assessed on the basis of custody requirements, stage of investigation, and judicial parameters governing liberty.
+Regular bail is sought after arrest when the accused remains in custody and is produced before the Magistrate or Sessions Court in Delhi.

 Statutory (default) bail arises when the investigating agency fails to complete investigation and file the charge-sheet within the prescribed statutory period.
 Upon fulfilment of legal conditions, the accused acquires an enforceable right to bail.